News On Plastic Ban 📰 – NSW Bans Single-Use Plastic, Woolworths Stops Selling 15c Reusable Bags

 Another news on plastic ban: Woolworths

-In addition to this plastic ban news, Woolworths also announced that it will power their SA stores using renewable energy from July, in which other states will also follow in the near future.
+In addition to this plastic ban news, Woolworths also announced that it will power its SA stores using renewable energy from July, in which other states will also follow in the near future.

 This move by Woolworths comes amidst a new renewable energy partnership which will see the supermarket giant’s almost 70 supermarkets, 17 BIG Ws and Adelaide Regional Distribution Centre go green.